Visyond/website-hugo/site/content/_index.md

     - learnMore:
       descr: >-
-        Easily add cells from any worksheet that you can access to any scenario that you can edit, and adjust values or formulas as needed while keeping the original cell contents intact.
-Quickly update and merge scenarios from different stakeholders, and turn scenario planning into a truly collaborative experience.
+        Add any cell to any scenario, and modify values or formulas while keeping the original cell contents intact.
+Quickly update and combine scenarios, and turn planning into a collaborative experience.
       video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
       videoPoster: /video/grid_face_thumbnail.jpg
       title: Model any scenario

     blockTitle: Be the 'value architect'
     blockDesc: >-
-      Extend your own powers and boost your team’s capabilities to get insights from and contribute information to the central spreadsheet in a secure and organized way that you fully control.
+      Boost your team’s capabilities to get insights from and contribute information to the central spreadsheet in a secure and organized way that you control.